Drey: Occupation

 Male and female squirrels may share the same nest for short times during a breeding season, and during cold winter spells squirrels may share a drey to stay warm.
 However, females nest alone when pregnant.
 In North America, squirrels produce broods of about three "pups" twice a year.
 (After leaving the drey, a young squirrel is termed a "juvenile" for its first year of life.)
 The June broods are sometimes born in dreys, but January broods are usually born and raised in tree cavities, which are much safer.
 Drey broods are about 40% less likely to survive than tree cavity broods, so long as the cavity entrance hole is no wider than about 15 cm, which can keep out hungry raccoons.

+Extended use of the term

+In the United Kingdom, Squirrel sections of the scouting movement, catering for children aged 4-6, are referred to as "dreys".